 Webinar: Using social media to push for strong climate action

-In this webinar Environment Victoria's Communications Coordinator will share his top tips to help you get your message right (what to say and how to say it!) and show you how to use social media platforms and other digital opportunities to increase people's awareness of the climate emergency and motivate them to take strong action.
+In this webinar Environment Victoria's Communications Coordinator shared his top tips to help you get your message right (what to say and how to say it!) and show you how to use social media platforms and other digital opportunities to increase people's awareness of the climate emergency and motivate them to take strong action.

 Download the webinar slide pack (6.19MB, PDF).